What does furlough mean?

 Furloughs and layoffs may appear the same, but the needs and effects of these may be very different.

-Furlough is intended for a temporary arrangement.
-Whereas, layoff is a permanent end of one's employment, including pay and benefits.
+While we have taken a look at furloughed meaning, let's understand what a layoff means.
+While furlough is intended for a temporary arrangement, layoff is a permanent end of one's employment, including pay and benefits.
 When you are furloughed, the door is open for your return.
 This is very rarely the case when employees are laid off.

 When an employee is furloughed, the employee is assumed to resume his normal schedule at long last.
 During the furlough, the hours of the employee can be significantly reduced or an unpaid absence is necessary.